jospueyo/singularity-guide/examples/1-example-postgis-container.md

 lot of options to do this, but one I like is magic-wormhole (pip install magic-wormhole)

-## Step 7: run an instance from the image
+## Step 7: run a new instance from the image file
 In the cluster, we create an instance of the container, mapping the "internal" port (5432) to the "external" (from the host) port 54320.
 You can choose whatever external port you want, as long it is available: